apache/datafu/site/source/community/contributing.html.markdown

     ./gradlew assemble

-This builds SNAPSHOT versions of the JARs for both DataFu Pig and Hourglass.
-The built JARs can be found under `datafu-pig/build/libs` and `datafu-hourglass/build/libs`, respectively.
+This builds SNAPSHOT versions of the JARs for DataFu Pig, Spark and Hourglass.
+The built JARs can be found under `datafu-pig/build/libs`, `datafu-spark/build/libs` and `datafu-hourglass/build/libs`, respectively.

-The Apache DataFu Pig library can be built by running the command below.
+A single project - for example, DataFu Pig - may be built by running the command below.

     ./gradlew :datafu-pig:assemble
-    ./gradlew :datafu-hourglass:assemble

 ### Running Tests